diagrid-labs/catalyst-pizza-demo/README.md

 1. Update the `appPort` for the *kitchenservice* to `5066`
 1. Update the `appPort` for the *pizzaorderservice* to `5064`.
 1. Update the `command` arguments to `["dotnet", "run"]` for both apps.
 1. Update the `workDir` argument to point to `back-end/KitchenService` and `back-end/PizzaOrderService` respectively.
 1. Update the `appLogDestination` to `console`.
 1. Add an `ABLY_API_KEY` environment variable for the *pizzaorderservice* app and set the value to the Ably API key obtained from the Ably portal.
+1. Save the changes to the file.

 ### Running the solution